sosmongare/Check-Username/README.md

 # Check-Username
 A simple form that checks if the username exists in the database before submitting

-When username exists, the submit button is disabled and the error message is displayed
+When username exists, the submit button is disabled and the error message is displayed using Jquery and PHP